 The Camper & Caravan are the same in terms of costs with the ferries, so this article and this cost analysis is also valid for Campers.

-pricing (retour) | reisduur overtocht | Meer info | |
+pricing (retour) | How long it will take | More info | |

 P&O + Caravan | ~ £ 250 | 90 min. | P&O Caravan info |

-DFDS + Caravan | ~ £ 150 | 140 min. | DFDS Caravan info |
+DFDS + Caravan | ~ £ 150 | 90 to 140 min. | DFDS Caravan info |

 Eurotunnel + Caravan | ~ £ 400 | 35 min. + Checks |

 The length of the caravan however has a major influence on the price of the crossing.
 The above example assumes a caravan of just under 6 meters in length.
 For example, with P&O there are extra costs for longer vehicles.
-We did not find any additional surcharges at DFDS Seaways and Eurotunnel.
-Now the crossing by caravan via the Eurotunnel is expensive and only for very long caravans the price level becomes comparable to that of a ferry crossing.
+We did not find any additional surcharges at DFDS and at the Eurotunnel.

-In short: With a caravan it is really better to take the ferry.
+In short: With a caravan, it is really better to take the ferry.

-- Caravans that run entirely or partly on gas (LPG) cannot travel via the Eurotunnel, but can travel via the Ferries.
-This must be stated at the crossing and everything must be firmly secured and turned off during the crossing.
+- Caravans that run entirely or partly on gas (LPG) cannot travel via the Eurotunnel but can travel via the Ferries.
+This must be stated at the crossing, and everything must be firmly secured and turned off during the crossing.

 We carry both Liquefied Petroleum Gas (LPG) and Liquefied Natural Gas (LNG) vehicles on board all our vessels providing the vehicle is a recognised manufactured model with standard specification.
 The gas cylinder MUST be switched off prior to embarkation.